 Here’s how to conduct this analysis systematically without losing your mind:

 Identify your topic cluster.
-It is the core subject area where you want to be recognized as authoritative.
+It is the core subject area where you want to be recognised as authoritative.
 (Don’t attempt to own everything; focus wins battles).

 Map competitor content coverage.
 What specific questions and subtopics do they address?
 Make a spreadsheet if you have to.